 Hello, and welcome to Protocol Entertainment, your guide to the business of the gaming and media industries.
-This Friday, we’re discussing TikTok’s gaming push and how the social video app might deliver games to its nearly 1.5 billion users, as well as what to read, watch and play this weekend.
+This Friday, we’re taking stock of Mark Zuckerberg’s grand ambitions for digital commerce in the metaverse and the flurry of news his company announced in just the last week.
+Also, what to read, watch and play this weekend.

 — Nick Statt

 Thoughts, questions, tips?
 Send them to firstname.lastname@example.org.
-Enjoy your day, see you Tuesday.
+Enjoy your day, see you on Tuesday.